Common Water Heater Problems

 Other Water Heater Problems

-These signs can show that your water heater is about to break:
+These symptoms can mean that your water heater is going out:

 - Rumbling noises coming from the tank